 The waste load allocation is the portion of the receiving water's loading capacity that is allocated to existing or future point sources.
 WLAs are provided to the point sources with flows greater than 0.1 MGD from municipal and industrial wastewater treatment systems with NPDES effluent limits for fecal coliform bacteria.
-There are no NPDES facilities in the Tennessee River Basin watershed that discharge into or upstream of the listed segments.
-The WLA load would be calculated from the permitted or design flow and permitted fecal coliform concentration.
-These would be expressed as an accumulated load over a 30-day period, and presented in units of counts per 30 days.
+There is one of these facilities in the Savannah River Basin watershed that discharges into or upstream of a listed segment.
+The maximum allocated fecal coliform loads for these wastewater treatment facilities are given in Table 12.
+These WLA loads were calculated from the permitted flows and permitted fecal coliform concentrations.
+These were expressed as an accumulated load over a 30-day period, and presented in units of counts per 30 days.
 If a facility expands its capacity and the permitted flow increases, the wasteload allocation for the facility would increase in proportion to the flow.